Manages your day to day industrial lubricant operations and performance, allows your business to track, analyse and improve your site management

 Findings & Direction

-• There was no loyalty scheme in place for any B2B areas of Shell, opportunity to create a rewards programme to help power the use of MarketHub and improve customer retention
+• To create a rewards programme to help power the use of MarketHub and improve customer retention

 We explored and validated personas for a maintenance engineer, shell account manager and a business owner.
 Discovering that the Account manager is an integral part of the prospecting process and maintains very close relationships with customers throughout.
 Shell had already looked into the procurement manager who is the main MH user but we saw value in exploring these personas to see where MH can bring additional value.